The Jo Cox Foundation wants to speed up the pace of change for a fairer, anti-racist, inclusive society.

 - An ongoing culture of learning, development and discussion for all staff and Trustees on issues of anti-racism and discrimination.

 - On-going commitment to increasing the diversity of our staff team, including dedicating resources to widen the channels on which we advertise any vacancies, and continued learning about how we can improve our recruitment process.
+Read our progress on inclusive recruitment.

 - Ensuring our Board has members with a diversity of backgrounds and lived experience.